ology/techn.ology.net/blog/2021/06/06/macvim-and-the-touch-bar/index.markdown

 ---

 From [this gist](https://gist.github.com/0x4a616e/31f58e02ffd5d49bb0865c3dce0b5a08), I learned about how to customize the touch bar in vim.
-This is something that I have desired for, forever - i.e. having my own, personal vim buttons.
-You can do this with gamer keypads, even foot pedals, etc.
+This is something that I have desired forever.
+That is, having my own, personal vim buttons.
+You can do this with gamer keypads, even foot pedals, etc.  But the touch bar!
+Shiny!

 Anyway, just add a line like this to your .vimrc file: